rose-collectionservices/collection-services-manual/08-APPRAISAL/readme.md

 ### 8.6.1 Deaccessioning Procedures

-1. Prepare two copies of a memo outlining disposition of collection.
-Template is located at [here](https://emory.app.box.com/file/243188365476).
+1. Write a memo to the collection file outlining disposition of collection, specifically including justification for deaccession.
+Template is located [here](https://emory.app.box.com/file/243188365476).
-2. Create a CL-2c file [Deaccessions] with the repository's name and file one copy of memo.
+2. If transferring to another institution, complete the appropriate transfer form, located [here](https://emory.box.com/s/lqbn512mhhmyeutew1rvfw2vl6f527n4).
+Use the Intra-institution form if transferring material to another Emory repository.
+Use the Inter-institution transfer form if transferring material to a non-Emory institution.
+3. Save electronic copies of the transfer form and memo to the Deaccessioning folder on [Box](https://emory.box.com/s/5zgpfjyjc1icn17lp2o7c1ku25j0mprq).
-3. Place the second copy of the memo in CL-2 file.
+4. Place hard copies of transfer form and memo in the CL-2 file.
-4. Update the shelf list by deleting the location and extent information for the collection and add a note in the note field indicating the disposition of the collection and the date.
+5. Update the shelf list by deleting the location and extent information for the collection and add a note in the note field indicating the disposition of the collection and the date.
 Leave the line in the shelf list as a record that we did once have the collection.
 The MSS number should not be reassigned to a new collection.
-5. Add a note to the Descriptive Data form in the Accessions database that the collection has been deaccesioned or transferred.
+6. In ArchivesSpace, add a Deaccession subrecord to the collection Resource record.
+In the “Description” field, link to the electronic deaccession memo in the Deaccessioning folder on Box.
+In the “Date” field, change type to single and enter the date of deaccession.
-6. Add Deaccession information to the [Deaccession master list](https://emory.app.box.com/file/243187751414).
+7. Add Deaccession information to the [Deaccession master list](https://emory.app.box.com/file/243187751414).
-7. Delete bibliographic records in OCLC and ALMA.
+8. Delete bibliographic records in OCLC and ALMA.
-8. Delete EAD record in the finding aids database.
+9. Delete EAD record in the finding aids database.
-9. Alert staff that the collection has been deaccessioned.
+10. Alert staff that the collection has been deaccessioned.

 ## 8.7 Appraisal of Born-Digital Material